SuperOfficeDocs/superoffice-docs/docs/database/tables/credited.md

 ---
-uid: credited
+uid: table-credited
 title: credited table
 description: Credited list table.
 List of who is to be credited for the sale. so.generated: true
 keywords:
   - "database"
-  - "credited"
+  - "Credited"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# Credited Table (97)
+# credited Table (97)

-Credited MDO list item table.
+credited MDO list item table.
 Credited list table.
 List of who is to be credited for the sale.

 ## Fields